 Our findings suggest that employees in a call-based role really need to be on it with answering the phone.
 Especially, as 7/10 callers hang up after three rings.
 Introducing other forms of contact such as live chat can help lessen the load of call answering.

-It can also lower the amount of time customers actually spend on the phone.
+It can also lower the number of times customers actually spend on the phone.
 This will give them more time to get on with their day.